-- 2) Long Term Project: - a) In cooperation with the Agency Supervisor, design, develop, implement, and evaluate a special project that may contribute to the fieldwork agency. - b) Discuss with your agency supervisor possible long-term projects.
+- 4) Long Term Project: - a) In cooperation with the Agency Supervisor, design, develop, implement, and evaluate a special project that may contribute to the fieldwork agency. - b) Discuss with your agency supervisor possible long-term projects.
 Inform the agency supervisor about the evaluation component of this assignment in order to identify an acceptable project.

-Due: Long Term Project Approval Form (signed by student and agency supervisor) is due to the internship program coordinator by the end of the third week of term.
-(Document A-7)
+Due: Long Term Project Approval Form (signed by student and agency supervisor) is due to the internship program coordinator by the end of the third week of the semester (Document A-7).

-Due: Long term project evaluation form is to be completed by agency supervisor with student.
-Long term worksheet and evaluation sheet, should be included in the notebook, which is due not later than 1 week before the end of term in which HSTM 4489 Internship II is taken.
-(Document A-8)
+Due: Project Evaluation form is to be completed by agency supervisor with student.
+Long term worksheet and evaluation sheet, should be included in the notebook, which is due not later than dead day (Document A-8).

-- 3) Agency Supervisor's Mid-Point Evaluation and Final Appraisal: (Documents A-10 & A-11) - a) Provide student internship program coordinator with feedback on student progress and performance.

-b) Document both student strengths and weaknesses during internship experience
+- 5) Agency Supervisor's Mid-Point Evaluation and Final Appraisal: (Documents A-10 & A-11) - a) Provide student internship program coordinator with feedback on student progress and performance. - b) Document both student strengths and weaknesses during internship experience